fifikim/books-cli/README.md

 - Goals:
   - Create tests that mock print() and input()
   - Figure out how to turn script into executable stand-alone app
-  - Finish README file w/ preview gif & installation instructions

 - Wins:
-  - 🤞 Researched packaging and distributing Python projects & hopefully did it right!
+  - Finished README file w/ preview gif & instructions

 - Blockers:
-  - Spent a lot of time on the tic-tac-toe code review, so wasn't able to get to testing mocks.
+  - Spent a lot of time on the tic-tac-toe code review, and wasn't able to research testing mocks.
 Going to keep working on this after I submit, and hopefully will have the opportunity to submit more thorough tests with my revision.
+  - 🤞 Researched packaging and distributing Python projects & hopefully did it right!

 ## Future Implementation <a name = "future"></a>

-- let user cancel a search or save
-- add hidden id key to books to prevent saving duplicate entries in reading list
+- Add hidden id key to book entries, enabling program to prevent user from creating duplicate entries in reading list
+- Create additional tests to ensure print() and output() functions are working correctly

 ## Author <a name = "author"></a>